calvinfeng/gonotebook/README.md

 For the complete list of dependency, please look at the `package.json`.

 ### Video 04a: WebSocket Server
+Please excuse me that I repetitively said *so* in my speech; it's a result of having to think about what to type and what to say simultaneously.
+I will make sure that in my next video I will suppress my impulse to say *so*.

 [WebSocket Server in Go Part 1](https://youtu.be/x-FeLB35jXs)

 [WebSocket Server in Go Part 2](https://youtu.be/fn8nBckuUE8)